KacperKozak/light-trails/README.md

 #### `.prepare()`

-Prepares the animation by assigning initial values, it is useful when you do not immediately play the animation.
+Prepares the animation by assigning initial values, it is useful when you do not play the animation immediately.

 ```ts
 animation.prepare()